junxit/us-congress-code/title-29/chapter-4b/sec-49b.md

 ### References in Text

 The Social Security Act, referred to in subsec. (b), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Part A of title IV of the Social Security Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
+620. Part A of title IV of the Social Security Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
 Part D of title IV of such Act is classified generally to part D (§ 651 et seq.) of subchapter IV of chapter 7 of Title 42.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.
 The Food and Nutrition Act of 2008, referred to in subsec. (b), is Pub.
 L. 88–525, Aug.
 31, 1964, 78 Stat.
 703, which is classified generally to chapter 51 (§ 2011 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under section 2011 of Title 7 and Tables.

 ### Codification